-This weekend my bride and I will celebrate an event 22 years in the making.
+This weekend my bride and I will celebrate an event twenty-two years in the making.
 Our son, Dan, and our soon-to-be-daughter, Kelli, will graduate from college on Sunday.
 I am exceeding proud of them both.

 First, not every high school graduate is college material and others opt for alternate paths.
 Of those that head off to college, many are not cut out for the rigors of academia’s next level or lack the life skills to actually go to class and apply themselves.

-Poor Dan heard “the four year plan” so often that surely it caused him much ire and consternation, but he kindly let dear old dad continue to proclaim it.
+Poor Dan heard “the four-year plan” so often that surely it caused him much ire and consternation, but he kindly let dear old dad continue to proclaim it.
 Just recently, however, that mantra changed to “finish strong.”

 Congratulations Dan and Kelli—on your degrees and your nuptials.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.